 How to fix Google Analytics code?

-When you add the Google Analytics code to your website, you will generate a page view for every page that a visitor views.
-This information is processed by Google Analytics to give you a great deal of information, including the following:
+When you add tags to your website, you will generate a page view for every page that a user navigates to during a visit.
+This information is processed by Google Analytics, which can deduce a great deal of information, including:

-- Time spent on your website by a single user.
+- Overall time spent on your website by a single user.

 - The length of time spent on each page.

-- The order in which visitors viewed pages.
+- The order in which visitors viewed those pages.

-Problem: You haven’t installed Google Analytics code or it ended up being the wrong code installation.
+Problem: You haven’t installed Google Analytics code properly or it ended up in the wrong code installation.

-Solution: Always check that the appropriate code has been installed for the account that you are currently logged into.
-Simply navigate to the “Admin” section of your account, which can be found on the right side of the top-level menu, and then select “Tracking Info,” followed by “Tracking Code” in the Property column.
+Solution: First, always check that the appropriate code has been installed for the account that you are currently logged into.
+Simply navigate to the “Admin” section of your account, which can be found on the right side of the top-level menu.
+Then select “Tracking Info,” followed by “Tracking Code” in the Property column.

-In this section, you will find specific instructions and code that is ready to be copied and pasted, which needs to be installed on every page you want to track.
-If you are not confident with the back-end of your website, your developer should be involved in the process.
+In this section, you’ll find specific instructions and accurate code that’s ready to be copied and pasted, which needs to be installed on every page you want to track.
+Doing so should fix issues related to improper installation.
+If you aren’t comfortable working within the back-end of your website, your developer should be involved in the process.